 The allied health sector is appealing for people looking to start a new career – and for good reason.
-Dynamic and growing by leaps and bounds, there are great opportunities for well-paying jobs throughout the healthcare field – and it doesn’t require years of medical school!
+Dynamic and growing by leaps and bounds, just about anyone looking for a well-paying healthcare job can find one – and it doesn’t require years at medical school!

 Whether you’re new to the field or looking for a new job path, one of the best allied health careers out there is in diagnostic sonography – here’s why!

 DMS techs (also known as ultrasound techs) use high-frequency sound waves and imaging equipment to peer inside patients’ bodies.
 These images help doctors diagnose a variety of medical conditions like pregnancy, cancer, and internal bleeding.

 How Do Ultrasound Waves Create Images?

 You’re probably familiar with how submarines use sonar to send out sound waves, measuring them when they return in order to determine the size and distance of objects.

 Sonar generally uses very low frequencies (often as low as 5 Hz) because these soundwaves need to travel across vast expanses of ocean water.

 Ultrasound imaging only needs to travel a few inches and back, so they use high frequencies for extreme levels of precision to tell the difference between fluid, muscles, bone, and organs.